Erik-Cupsa/ResumeTemplate/README.md

 4. **Compile the Resume:**

-    - Compile the LaTeX file (`resume.tex`) using your LaTeX distribution.
+    - Compile the LaTeX file (`main.tex`) using your LaTeX distribution.
     - This will generate the PDF output (`resume.pdf`) with your updated resume.

 5. **Preview and Print:**